MonstrRigalo/MiniWarBot/README.md

 # Roblox Shop Restock Bot

-An auto-buyer for a Roblox tycoon shop.
+An auto-buyer for a Roblox MiniWar shop.
 It watches the game window for the green **"Shop has been restocked!"** banner, then opens the shop, reads each category with OCR, and buys the items you selected in the launcher.